who-owns-lausanne/who-owns-lausanne/README.md

 number of parcels owned.
 To refine the analysis, however, we might want to include information about the building's surface area and position in our evaluation model.
 This would require a finer utilisation of geographical data.

+## Story outline

+We want to turn this project into a story that will be told on a appropriately designed webpage.

 ## Further ideas and discussion